kennedydc97/QIMA-project/README.md

 ## TODO List
--Change the H2 Database to MySQL:
+- Change the H2 Database to MySQL:
--Update the application to use MySQL for production environments.
+- Update the application to use MySQL for production environments.

--Running Only in Development Mode:
+- Running Only in Development Mode:
--Ensure the application is optimized for development.
+- Ensure the application is optimized for development.
 Consider adding profiles for development and production.

--Error Handling:
+- Error Handling:
--Add comprehensive error handling for all server endpoints to improve robustness.
+- Add comprehensive error handling for all server endpoints to improve robustness.

--Dockerize the Application:
+- Dockerize the Application:
--Create Docker configurations to launch the backend and frontend together with a single command.
+- Create Docker configurations to launch the backend and frontend together with a single command.

--Improve Layout:
+- Improve Layout:
--Enhance the UI/UX design of the application to make it more user-friendly and visually appealing.
+- Enhance the UI/UX design of the application to make it more user-friendly and visually appealing.

--Develop Unit Tests:
+- Develop Unit Tests:
--Implement unit tests for both the backend and frontend to ensure code quality and reliability.
+- Implement unit tests for both the backend and frontend to ensure code quality and reliability.

--Use Lombok:
+- Use Lombok:
--Integrate Lombok into the backend to reduce boilerplate code and improve code readability.
+- Integrate Lombok into the backend to reduce boilerplate code and improve code readability.